regaladys/kopya/README.md

 # kopya
-Collaborative digital library
+Collaborative digital library by Czyka Tumaliuan, Josefti Nito, Gladys Regalado.

 # Build Your Own Library!

-1. Collect your ebooks
+1. Collect your eBooks.
 2. Set-up your digital library platform - device and software
 * on a desktop/laptop
 * on a smartphone
 * on a portable server using RaspberryPi

 ## Desktop/Laptop
+Install Calibre on your PC running Windows, Mac or Linux.
+Download Calibre here https://calibre-ebook.com/download.
+Upload your books on Calibre.

 ## Smartphone
+Install an eBook reader like MoonReader, https://www.moondownload.com/.
+Upload your books to your reader.

 ## Portable Library Server